ayush-lal/powershell-sysadmin-scripts/README.md

 Only requirements of using these scripts is to have a Windows machine that has powershell installed (which is 99% of the time).

 ### Installing and Usage
-Each script has its down documentation in the form of comments which has been included within the scripts as well.
-I recommended opening the scripts up in PowerShell ISE, VS Code or any other script editor to read through the comments and make further changes/amendments before execution.
+Each script has its down documentation in the form of comments which has been included within the scripts.
+I recommended opening the scripts up in PowerShell ISE, VS Code or any other script editor to read through the comments and make further changes before execution.

-// *Please note that you might need to make slight modifications to the script in order for it to work in your work environment/site.*
+*// Please note that you might need to make slight modifications to the script in order for it to work in your work environment/site.*

 ---